Driver's license: Morocco

-The legal driving age of Moroccan citizens is 18.
+Driver licensing in Morocco is conducted by the Ministry of Equipment, Transport and Logistics (Morocco).
+The minimum driving age of Moroccan citizens is 18.

 Nigeria

 In Nigeria, the minimum age to qualify for a drivers licence is 18.
 The applicant would first attend training at an accredited driving school.
 Then, the driving school will present the applicant to a Vehicle Inspection Officer (VIO) for a driving test.
 Upon passing the driving test the applicant would obtain a certificate of proficiency from the VIO.
 The applicant then completes a drivers license application form at the Drivers Licence Centre (DLC) or downloads the form online.
-Afterwards he pays a licence fee online or at the Bank and presents his application form to the Board of Internal Revenue (BIR) Officer and VIO at the DLC for endorsement.
-After all these procedures he goes to the Federal Road Safety Corps (FRSC) Officer at the DLC for biometric data capture.
-He is given a temporary drivers licence which is valid for 60 days.
-He picks up the original drivers licence at the BIR Office after 60 days.
+Afterwards the applicant pays a licence fee online or at the Bank and presents their application form to the Board of Internal Revenue (BIR) Officer and VIO at the DLC for endorsement.
+After all these procedures the applicant goes to the Federal Road Safety Corps (FRSC) Officer at the DLC for biometric data capture, and is given a temporary drivers licence which is valid for 60 days.
+The applicant picks up the original drivers licence at the BIR Office after 60 days.